cchdo/exchange/docs/ctd.rst

 Structure of ZIP CTD Archives
 -----------------------------
-Since exchange CTD files only contain one profile, it is convient to package them into entire an archive containing an entire cruise.
+Since Exchange CTD files only contain one profile, it is convient to package them into an archive containing an entire cruise.
 The archve format exchange uses is zip, specifically PKZIP 2.0.
 The zip archive allows for a large varity of structure so it is nessessary to define the structure here.

 Exchange CTD zip files MUST contain a flattened structure, that is, only files with no directory paths.
 The files within the zip SHOULD be in the same order in which the stations were done.
-Usually this means the filenames contain numerical information reguarding the station order.
+Usually this means the filenames contain numerical information regarding the station order.
 All the files within the zip MUST have the ``_ct1.csv`` file extention.

 Here is an example a correct ctd exchange zip archive (the output of ``unzip -l``):